 It starts with our willingness and commitment.
 If you are a leader, a good question to ask first is, "Am I willing?" but the next question has to be, "Are the people I am investing in willing?"
 Are they committed disciples or merely lukewarm attendees.
 You can fill the pews with the latter but Jesus wants to transform your community, your city, your state and nation - he will turn the world upside down with unschooled, ordinary men and women if they will commit themselves to living the surrendered life and being with Jesus.
 As we answer this question we can begin working toward the next question as well: Are they able?

 It is no mistake that Jesus bookends his commission with authority and presence.
 I can do much in my own power but Jesus reminds me that unless I live the surrendered life which I can only do if I abide in Him and experience His presence, little of what I do will have any eternal impact.
-Justin leads a great ministry called Primary.
-He would love to come alongside you and coach you and your fellowship into the committed life of disciple making.
-Contact Justin For most of my life I’ve wanted to improve my prayer life.
+For most of my life I’ve wanted to improve my prayer life.
 Having read the biographies of many great men and women of God and observing the Biblical examples from Jesus to Moses to the apostles, I’ve always known that prayer was an important part of the life of the disciple of Jesus.
 And for most of my life, I’ve not lived up to my own desires to pray more.
 The reality is that my knowledge of the importance of prayer has not yet led to a default toward prayer.
 But I want it to.
 Curtis Sergeant introduced me to a helpful tool to improve my prayer life, helping me to pray for one hour at a time.
 I don’t use it often enough but because it is a helpful tool, I’ll be adding it to the Everywhere to Everywhere resource page.
 The resource is called The Prayer Wheel and it is a part of the Zume Free Online Training.
 The prayer wheel allows you to pray in five minute increments for one hour.
 You will need some sort of timing device (Zume Timer) that you can set to let you know when five minutes is up so you can move on to the next section for prayer.
 THE BASIC PRAYER WHEEL OUTLINE

 I have created a simple bookmark so that you can carry the prayer wheel with you where ever you go.
 Set aside an hour and spend it in prayer with the Prayer Wheel as your guide.
 Download the Prayer Wheel Bookmark I hope that you will find the prayer wheel a helpful tool for increasing your prayer life and your ability to hear from the Holy Spirit.
 It has been in many ways a helpful training tool for me but it will only help you if you try it out and apply it.
 Learn more about the Prayer Wheel from others: I remember growing up, my grandmother would tell stories of the waning days of the Great Depression and the first years of World War II.
 I was captivated by the way she and the whole country seemed to respond to the crisis of war and depression.
 She told stories not only of the young men who willingly signed up to defend freedom but also of the ways those who stayed behind stepped up to serve, sacrificially rationing and growing gardens and doing anything they could to support the war effort.
 Those stories left a longing in me to live a purposeful life of sacrifice and meaning.
 The Covid-19 pandemic is our crisis.
 For many of us, we are looking for purposeful ways to respond.
 Somehow, “stay at home and watch Netflix” just doesn’t seem all that meaningful, even though we know it is the best thing to do (at least the stay at home part).
 As followers of Christ then, what are the ways we can respond that are meaningful and in partnership with the mission of God.
 Nearly six billion people in our world do not yet call themselves Christians and over two billion don’t even have access to an opportunity to hear the gospel.
 Here are five different ways you can be a part of God’s global mission, even as you stay at home.
 LEARN As the global pause button continues to be depressed, take the extra time you have to learn more about God’s mission and how you can be a part of it.
 Here are several ideas: